kubernetes/perf-tests/clusterloader2/README.md

 using the ```templateFillMap``` map.
 Two always available parameters are ```{{.Name}}``` and ```{{.Index}}``` which specifies object name and object replica index respectively. \
-Example of a template can be found here: [load rc template].
+Example of a template can be found here: [load deployment template].

 ### Overrides